 The USDA Ag Lab in Peoria, officially known as the National Center for Agricultural Utilization Research (NCAUR), is among the largest agricultural research centers in the United States, employing 250 scientists and support staff in research to improve agricultural production, food safety and public health, economic development, and environmental quality.

 NCAUR research encompasses crop bio-protection, plant polymer research, functional foods, renewable product technologies, applied microbiology, bioenergy, bio-oils and more—with partners from industry, academia and government helping to bring cutting-edge technologies to market.
 From addressing antibiotic resistance to detecting and eliminating toxins in the food supply, initiatives of worldwide significance are being developed at the Peoria Ag Lab.

 BUILDING YOUNG LEADERS

 As young professionals gain experience and expertise, they also seek to make a difference in their community.
 The Young Professionals Organization of Greater Peoria offers monthly networking, social and professional development opportunities, while GENeration United provides an avenue to impact the nonprofit community through the Heart of Illinois United Way.

 The Community Foundation of Central Illinois’ Emerging Philanthropists Fund and Echelon Peoria, a chapter of The Salvation Army’s National Young Adult Auxiliary, are two other initiatives that help young professionals make their mark in the community.

-Participation in these programs is often a stepping stone to larger opportunities.
 Each year, Peoria Magazines honors Greater Peoria’s best and brightest with its 40 Leaders Under Forty award, a rite of passage for the area’s rising stars, while community leadership schools in Peoria, Morton, East Peoria and Pekin ensure that civic leadership continues to flourish throughout the region.
 PP